agosto-travisblanton/fork-test/README.md

 ### Register Device ###

-Using the following post:
+Using the following API call:

 ![Screen Shot 2015-06-19 at 2.33.43 PM.png](https://bitbucket.org/repo/L8AoyM/images/1866246453-Screen%20Shot%202015-06-19%20at%202.33.43%20PM.png)

-where the following JSON is posted:
+where the following JSON is posted to the server:

 {